cerner/fhir.cerner.com/README.md

 ### Versions and Solutions
 There are preprocessing rules that use folder matching to add version and solution attributes to all md files for the API.
 The only thing you need to do to make this work is put resource documentation in /\[solution]/\[version]/ folder path.

-This version and solution attributes are currently used to flex the class, links, and navigation for the API documentation.
+The version and solution attributes are currently used to flex the class, links, and navigation for the API documentation.

 ### Generating a field table